 Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Recalling the UN Convention on the rights of people with disabilities, the Geneva principles paragraph 11, 13, 14 and 15, Tunis Commitment paras 20, 22 and 24, and reaffirming the commitment to providing equitable access to information and knowledge for all, building ICT capacity for all and confidence in the use of ICTs by all, including youth, older persons, women, indigenous and nomadic peoples, people with disabilities, the unemployed, the poor, migrants, refugees and internally displaced people and remote and rural communities, it is crucial to increase the participation of vulnerable people in the building process of information Society and to make their voice heard by stakeholders and policy-makers at different levels.
-It can allow the most fragile groups of citizens worldwide to become an integrated part of their economies and also raise awareness of the target actors on the existing ICTs solution (such as as e-participation, e-government, e-learning applications, etc.) designed to make their everyday life better.
+It can allow the most marginalised groups of citizens worldwide to become an integrated part of their economies and also raise awareness of the target actors on the existing ICTs solution (such as tolls? as e-participation, e-government, e-learning applications, etc.) designed to make their everyday life better.

-Canada, Government: Recalling the UN Convention on the rights of people with disabilities, the Geneva principles paragraph 11, 13, 14 and 15, Tunis Commitment paras 20, 22 and 24, and reaffirming the commitment to providing equitable access to information and knowledge for all, building ICT capacity for all and confidence in the use of ICTs by all, including youth, older persons, women, indigenous and nomadic peoples, people with disabilities, the unemployed, the poor, migrants, refugees and internally displaced people and remote and rural communities, it is crucial to increase the participation of vulnerable people in the building process of information Society and to make their voice heard by stakeholders and policy-makers at different levels.
-It can allow the most fragile groups of citizens worldwide to become an integrated part of their economies and also raise awareness of the target actors on the existing ICTs solution (such as tolls as e-participation, e-government, e-learning applications, etc.) designed to make their everyday life better.
+Canada, Government: Recalling the UN Convention on the rights of people with disabilities, the Geneva principles paragraph 11, 13, 14 and 15, Tunis Commitment paras 20, 22 and 24; and reaffirming the commitment to providing equitable access to information and knowledge for all; and building ICT capacity and confidence in the use of ICTs by all, including youth, older persons, women, indigenous and nomadic peoples, people with disabilities, the unemployed, the poor, migrants, refugees and internally displaced people and remote and rural communities, it is crucial to increase the participation of vulnerable people in the building process of information Society and to make their voice heard by stakeholders and policy-makers at different levels.
+It can allow the most vulnerable citizens worldwide to become an integrated part of their economies and also raise awareness of the target actors on the existing ICTs solution (such as e-participation, e-government, e-learning applications, etc.) designed to make their everyday life better.

 Sweden, Government: Recalling the UN Convention on the rights of people with disabilities, the Geneva principles paragraph 11, 13, 14 and 15, Tunis Commitment paras 20, 22 and 24, and reaffirming the commitment to providing equitable access to information and knowledge for all, building ICT capacity for all and confidence in the use of ICTs by all, including youth, older persons, women, indigenous and nomadic peoples, people with disabilities, the unemployed, the poor, migrants, refugees and internally displaced people and remote and rural communities, it is crucial to increase the participation of vulnerable people in the building process of information Society and to make their voice heard by stakeholders and policy-makers at different levels.
-It can allow the most fragile groups of citizens worldwide to become an integrated part of their economies and also raise awareness of the target actors on the existing ICTs solution (such as tolls as e-participation, e-government, e-learning applications, etc.) designed to make their everyday life better.
+It can allow the most fragile groups of citizens worldwide to become an integrated part of the economy.

-New Para, Iran, Government:
+New Para, Iran, Government: Internet is an integral part of Information Society that facilitates achieving internationally agreed developmental goals.
+We believe that international public policy governance on Internet through an intergovernmental mechanism should be the chapeau of all discussions pertaining to internet governance issues in the Information Society.
+Recognizing enhanced cooperation among all stakeholders will play crucial role in achieving sustainable development goals, international public policy on internet governance as well as enhanced cooperation are an inseparable part of discussions of the whole WSIS+10 preparatory process and similar processes.